harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Developing_Your_Algorithm

-Develop and add your algorithm to the *benchmarks/algorithms* directory.
+Develop and add your algorithm's python class to the [benchmark/algorithms](../benchmark/algorithms) directory.
 * You will need to subclass from the [BaseANN class](../benchmark/algorithms/base.py) and implement the functions of that parent class.
 * You should consult the examples already in the directory.